I Tried A "Mermaid Manicure" — & It's Giving 'Blue Crush'

 @maddybockett UM HELLO MERMAID NAILS 😱🧜♀️🤍 #haileybiebernails #chromenails #mermaidnails #nailvlog #fyp ♬ CUFF IT - Beyoncé

-I wasn't sure where I'd go with the concept until I was in front of the polish wall at JINsoon, a nail salon in New York City.
-The shades of pale green with blue undertones — I aimed for more sea moss and less sage — seemed to be the most fitting.
+I wasn't sure where I'd go with the concept until I was in front of the polish wall at my nail salon.
+The shades of pale green with blue undertones (I aimed for more sea moss and less sage) seemed to be the most fitting.
 I grabbed one that I felt would be flattering against my skin tone and then a shimmer polish to go on top.

-Like the TikTok examples, I went with a gel, or shellac, manicure instead of a regular polish so it would last longer.
-Though I've never worn anything like this before — I would normally gravitate to pinks and reds before going blue or green — I'm surprised by how much I like this manicure.
+Like the TikTok examples, I went with a gel, manicure instead of a regular polish so it would last longer.
+Though I've never worn anything like this before (I would normally gravitate to pinks and reds before going blue or green) I'm surprised by how much I like this manicure.
 To me, it feels a little nostalgic: Like Kate Bosworth's new Blue Crush Roxy collab, this mermaidcore manicure trend has a youthful, beach-y, puka shell-and-board shorts energy.
 This summer, that just feels right.